Project Summary

 Tsleil-Waututh Administration and Health Centre (2012- 2019)

-Following construction of the Tsleil-Waututh Community Centre, RAM’s geotechnical team was retained to provide geotechnical consulting services for the neighbouring Tsleil-Waututh Administration and Health Centre, a two-storey mass timber structure, with a unique undulating roof design.
-When completed in late 2017, the Tsleil-Waututh Administration and Health Centre became a hub for the Nation’s administration, governance, health and social services.
+Following the construction of the Tsleil-Waututh Community Centre, RAM was retained to provide geotechnical consulting services for the neighbouring Tsleil-Waututh Administration and Health Centre, a two-storey mass timber structur, with a unique undulating roof design.
+Upon its completion in late 2017, the Tsleil-Waututh Administration and Health Centre became a hub for the Nation’s administration, governance, health and social services.

 Tsleil-Waututh Solar Power Project (2020)

-The Tsleil-Waututh Solar Power Project is located on the sloping terrain situated between the Tsleil-Waututh Community Centre and Tsleil-Waututh Administration and Health Centre Buildings.
-The project is the largest ground-mount solar project in Metro Vancouver to date and includes 341 solar panels, grouped in five, south facing arrays which are anticipated to generate enough solar electricity to power the Tsleil-Waututh Administration and Health Centre Building.
+The Tsleil-Waututh Solar Power Project is located on the sloping terrain situated between the aforementioned Tsleil-Waututh Community Centre and Tsleil-Waututh Administration and Health Centre Buildings.
+The project is the largest ground-mount solar project in Metro Vancouver to date, and includes 341 solar panels grouped in five south-facing arrays, which are anticipated to generate enough solar electricity to power the Tsleil-Waututh Administration and Health Centre Building.

-In order to support the five solar panel arrays, RAM’s geotechnical team developed a deep foundation design involving installation of 63 mini pipe piles, measuring 7 to 12 metres in length.
-RAM’s geotechnical team provided regular geotechnical field review services during pile installation.
+In order to support the five solar panel arrays, RAM’s geotechnical team developed a deep foundation design involving the installation of 63 mini pipe piles, measuring seven to twelve metres in length.
+Our team also provided regular geotechnical field review services during pile installation.